udacity/create-your-own-adventure/english/sleep/scream-help/scream-help.md

-You hear a faint noise from the other side of the marshmellow wall.
+You hear a faint noise from the other side of the marshmallow walls.
 A door appears.

 Do you: